Efficient Approximation Algorithms for Fair Influence Maximization under Maximin Constraint: Experiments

-We first evaluate our algorithm on the AVC network, which is partitioned by the gender attribute into a balanced group structure, with groups comprising $51\%$ and $49\%$ of the nodes, respectively.
+\paragraph*{AVC.} We first evaluate our algorithm on the AVC network, which is partitioned by the gender attribute into a balanced group structure, with groups comprising $51\%$ and $49\%$ of the nodes, respectively.
 Results are shown in Figure~\ref{fig:avc}.

-Since Myopic focuses on individual-aware fairness, it performs significantly worse than other baselines in terms of group-wise maximin utility.
-Besides, We consistently observe the performance ordering: AGM-GS $>$ AGM-US $>$ Greedy, indicating that AGM-GS empirically surpasses the theoretical guarantee given by AGM-US.
-In addition, IMM performs comparably to Greedy when the budget $k$ is small, but its performance keeps approaching that of AGM-GS as $k$ increases.
-This is primarily due to the balanced group structure of the AVC network, where maximizing the overall influence spread tends to yield a higher worst-off utility.
+We consistently observe the performance ordering: AGM-GS $>$ LP-Greedy $>$ AGM-US $>$ Greedy, indicating that AGM-GS empirically surpasses the theoretical guarantee given by AGM-US.
+In addition, IMM performs comparably to Greedy when $k$ is small, but its performance keeps approaching that of AGM-GS as $k$ increases.
+This results from the balanced group structure, where maximizing the overall influence spread benefits to the worst-off group.